JeremiahKaren/35percent.github.io/_posts/2013-07-24-heygate-figures-must-b-be-revealed-information-commissioner.md

 ## TRANSPARENCY AND ACCOUNTABILITY
 The Commissioner refers several times to the high level of public interest in the development:

->In relation to the general public interest in transparency and accountability, the Commissioner’s general view is that, where this relates to planning matters, there is a strong weighting in favour of encouraging public participation and disclosure is a means of promoting this. __(Information Commissioner's Report, paragraph 167)__
+>"In relation to the general public interest in transparency and accountability, the Commissioner’s general view is that, where this relates to planning matters, there is a strong weighting in favour of encouraging public participation and disclosure is a means of promoting this." __(Information Commissioner's Report, paragraph 167)__

 He notes the press and television attention that the development has received, and considers that the focus of public debate and concern has been on the levels of affordable housing provision delivered by the scheme.
 Disclosure of the viabilty assessment would inform this debate and reassure the public that the council's decision to allow Lend Lease’s proposals to proceed were based on a correct analysis of the facts presented.